 VoIP - Calling With a SIP URI

-Incoming calls can be made from the internet to your number by using a SIP URI such as:
+Incoming calls can be made from the Internet to an AAISP number by using a SIP URI such as:

 A call to a URI like this will be delivered just like a normal incoming call - except the caller won't incur any call charges.

-The format of your number should be in +44 format, e.g. to call AAISP support you'd use:
+The format of the AAISP number should be in +44 format, e.g. to call AAISP support you'd use:

 - You do need to use the hostname aa.org.uk as we use SRV records to direct the call, so using an IP address is not supported.

 - The CLI is not trusted for such calls, so are sent to your SIP handset with a ? on the front of the number (which may confuse some caller ID display units), and not passed on if the call is diverted.

-- So, for example, without any configuration or account details a softphone may call your A&A provided VoIP number, as shown in the image here.
+- So, for example, without any configuration or account details a softphone may call your AAISP provided VoIP number, as shown in the image here.

 - As mentioned, this does require the client (the phone you're calling from) to support SRV records.